Exemplum: Exemplary literature

-This genre sprang from the above, in classical, medieval and Renaissance literature, consisting of lives of famous figures, and using these (by emphasizing good or bad character traits) to make a moral point.
+In late-medieval literature and sermons exempla were didactic moral teachings, usually based on saints' lives or other people who exemplified a moral ideal.
+In some cases, an exemplum could be a symbolic natural phenomenon—like Etienne de Bourbon's book depicting an earthquake as divine punishment for the "sin against nature".

-Collections of Exempla helped medieval preachers to adorn their sermons, to emphasize moral conclusions or illustrate a point of doctrine.
+Collections of exempla helped medieval preachers to adorn their sermons, to emphasize moral conclusions or illustrate a point of doctrine.
 The subject matter could be taken from fables, folktales, legends, real history, or natural history.
 Jacques de Vitry's book of exempla, c.
 1200, Nicholas Bozon's Les contes moralisés (after 1320), and Odo of Cheriton's Parabolae (after 1225) were famous medieval collections aimed particularly at preachers.
 Geoffrey Chaucer's The Miller's Prologue and Tale became a vivid satire on this genre.
-There were also notable lay writers of moral tales, such as the 13th century Der Stricker and the 14th century Juan Manuel, Prince of Villena (Tales of Count Lucanor).
+There were also notable lay writers of moral tales, such as the 13th-century Der Stricker and the 14th-century Juan Manuel, Prince of Villena (Tales of Count Lucanor).

 Examples dealing with historical figures include: